djres88/learning/linuxBookNotes.md

 /var        | With the exception of /tmp and /home, the directories we have looked at so far remain relatively static; that is, their contents don’t change.
 The /var directory tree is where data that is likely to change is stored.
 Various databases, spool files, user mail, etc. are located here.
 /var/log    | /var/log contains log files, records of various system activity.
 These are very important and should be monitored from time to time.
 The most useful one is /var/ log/messages.
 Note that for security reasons on some systems, you must be the superuser to view log files.

-###Symbolic Links
+###F. Symbolic Links
 What?
-I don't have the background to understand this, and I don't see its utility yet.
-Why's he explaining this now???
-Come back to **shared** and **hard links** later.
+Don't think have the background to understand this, and I don't see its utility yet.
+The book probably shouldn't waste time explaining this now.
+NOTE TO SELF:  come back to **shared** and **hard links** later.